[Updated 6 July 2019]

 - Who owns Schiphol?
 It has 4 shareholders; largest shareholder is the Dutch state, after which comes Amsterdam, then Aéroports de Paris and Rotterdam.

-– There are 109 airlines offering direct flights from Amsterdam to 322 destination all over the world.
+- There are 104 airlines flying to 98 countries offering direct flights from Amsterdam to 327 destination all over the world.

 - Schiphol Airport welcomed over 58.2 million passengers in 2015.

 - Fourth largest airport in Europe.

 - Best Airport in Europe Award 2015 according to Business Traveller (UK).

 - The first airport on the European mainland to open tax free shops in 1957.

 - From 1958 to the late 1980s you could buy a tax-free car at Schiphol and ship the car back home.

 - 3rd busiest airport in Europe 2018. https://en.wikipedia.org/wiki/List_of_the_busiest_airports_in_Europe